cdepman/student_score_system/README.md

 student_score_system
 ====================

-creates, stores, displays, modifies and averages a set of student scores in a txt file
+a python file that creates, stores, displays, modifies and averages a set of student test scores in a txt file